mdulin2/SC3/README.md

 # SC3
-The second occurence of the Spokane Mayor's Cyber Cup!
+The third occurence of the Spokane Mayor's Cyber Cup!
 Here's to another great year :)

 Organization
 Each directory comes with a challenge file, an Info file and a solution file.